Learn how to pre-sell your online course, including what has worked best for me over the years as a course creator.

-There’s a growing trend of pre-selling online courses amongst course creators.
-But it’s a risky strategy unless you know exactly what you’re doing.
+Pre-selling online courses definitively works, but it’s a risky strategy unless you know exactly what you’re doing.

 There are three ways for course creators to pre-sell an online course: